theoneste2060/ML-assignment-group-3/README.md

 Assignment2ML/
 ├── gradio_app/      # Standalone Gradio interface
 ├── api/             # Backend API server
-└── frontend/        # React/Vue frontend application
+└── frontend/        # HTML frontend application
 ```

 ## Gradio Interface

-The Gradio interface provides a standalone, user-friendly way to interact with our machine learning model.
+The Gradio interface provides a easy and user-friendly way to interact with our machine learning model.

-### Features
-- Direct model predictions
-- Interactive input components
-- Real-time results

-[Screenshot placeholder: Add a screenshot of the Gradio interface showing the input components and prediction area]

 ### Running the Gradio App
-1. Navigate to the gradio_app directory
+1. Navigate to the gradio directory
 2. Install requirements
 3. Run the Gradio server

 ## Web Application

 ### Frontend
-Our web application provides a more customized interface for model interaction.
+Our web application provides a more customized interface for model interaction using HTML and JS.

-[Screenshot placeholder: Add a screenshot of the frontend dashboard/main interface]

 ### API Backend
-The API serves as the bridge between the frontend and the machine learning model.
+The API serves as the bridge between the frontend and the machine learning model using flask API endpoints .

 #### API Endpoints
 - `/predict` - Get model predictions
-- `/status` - Check API status

 [Screenshot placeholder: Add a screenshot of a successful API response using tools like Postman]